Albuquerque Dukes: Triple-A

 In 1972, the Dukes name was revived and the team moved up to the Triple-A Pacific Coast League.
 The Dodgers transferred the Spokane Indians to Albuquerque after the 1971 season.
 Ironically, that franchise was a charter member of the PCL in 1903 as the original Los Angeles Angels, who had been displaced by the Dodgers in 1958 to spend the next 14 years in Spokane.

 With future Dodgers manager Tommy Lasorda at the helm, the Dukes amassed a 92–58 record and won the PCL championship, the first of eight for the franchise.
 That 1972 team, featuring future big leaguers Charlie Hough, Davey Lopes, Ron Cey, Larry Hisle, Tom Paciorek, and Von Joshua (among others).
 Much of that team, including Lasorda, helped the Dodgers win pennants in 1977, 1978 and 1981, and a World Series in 1981.

 The 1981 club, powered by sluggers Mike Marshall and Candy Maldonado and managed by Del Crandall, was also a dominant team, winning both halves of the South Division with a 94–38 record and sweeping the Tacoma Rainiers to win their third league title.
 Their .712 winning percentage was the second-best in PCL history at the time.
 The 1981 Dukes were recognized as the eleventh best minor league baseball team of all time, and the only team in the top 20 to play after 1943.
 During that season, KTLA, a Los Angeles-area television station, broadcast several games live from Albuquerque Sports Stadium during the players' strike that disrupted the season.
 The station even brought along Don Drysdale to be the announcer.
 In addition, when the 1981 players strike ended, the Dukes played an exhibition game against the Dodgers at Dodger stadium as a tune-up for the Dodgers, the Dukes won the game, 1–0.
 The game was televised in Albuquerque on KNAT-TV23.

 In the early 1990s, future stars such as Mike Piazza, Pedro Martínez, John Wetteland, Raúl Mondesí, Paul Konerko, and many more came through on their way to 'The Show.'
-The team won PCL titles in 1990 and '94, and posted the PCL's best overall record in 1991.
+The team won PCL titles in 1990 and 1994, and posted the PCL's best overall record in 1991.

 By then, however, the Dukes were growing dissatisfied with their longtime home, Albuquerque Sports Stadium.
 It was the oldest facility in the PCL, and was increasingly in disrepair.
 In 2000, the Lozinak family, absentee owners who resided in Maryland, sold the franchise to an interest group in Portland, Oregon.
-Following that season, the Dukes were moved and renamed the Portland Beavers.
-The Dodgers traded Triple-A franchises with the San Diego Padres, who had the Las Vegas Stars franchise as an affiliate, but who had a history in Portland.
+Following that season, the Dukes were moved to become the third incarnation of the Portland Beavers.
+The Dodgers traded Triple-A franchises with the San Diego Padres, whose affiliate, the Las Vegas Stars, had begun as the first incarnation of the Beavers.
 San Diego took over the Beavers/Dukes, and Los Angeles took Las Vegas, renaming the team the Las Vegas 51s for the famed alleged UFO spaceport, Area 51, near Las Vegas.